yell0wfl4sh/staringbot/README.md

 3. It will by default capture only one object if multiple objects are brought in front of it.
 The object detected will cover the largest the area on screen.

 # File:
-The Program of concern or for MaRsModel is test.py, rest of them are usefull programs that helped me for better understanding of openCV.
+The Program of concern or for staringbot is test.py, rest of them are usefull programs that helped me for better understanding of openCV.

 # Install:
 To run this program on your system: